aocoronel/forg/README.md

 ### Examples

-- Example 1: Remove duplicates
+**Example 1:** Remove duplicates

 ```bash
 forg.sh -r /home/user/Downloads /home/user/Files ftp
 ```

-This will move all files from Downloads/ to Files/, organize them by filetype and remove any duplicates from the Downloads/ directory.
+This will move all files from `Downloads/` to `Files/`, organize them by filetype and remove any duplicates from the `Downloads/` directory.

-- Example 2: Preview
+**Example 2:** Preview

 ```bash
 forg.sh -d /home/user/Downloads /home/user/Files gallery
 ```

-This will preview move for all files from Downloads/ to Files/ and organize them by the gallery rules.
+This will preview move for all files from `Downloads/` to `Files/` and organize them by the gallery rules.

-- Example 3: Multiple methods
+**Example 3:** Multiple methods

 ```bash
 forg.sh -dr /home/user/Downloads /home/user/Files ftp gallery docs
 ```

-This will preview move for all files from Downloads/ to Files/, organize them by filetype, them by gallery rules, them by docs rules and deduplicate files.
+This will preview move for all files from `Downloads/` to `Files/`, organize them by filetype, them by gallery rules, them by docs rules and deduplicate files.

 ## Configuration